The following new legislation is applicable within the EU

 - strengthening of post-market surveillance requirements for manufacturers

 - improved coordination mechanisms between EU countries in the fields of vigilance and market surveillance

-All actors involved with medical devices, from their manufacture to their use, will have to comply with the new regulations by May 2021 (May 2022 for in vitro diagnostic medical devices).
-It is important that all actors are fully aware of the changes and start preparing for the implementation of the new regulations as soon as possible.
+All actors involved with medical devices, from their manufacture to their use, have to comply with the new regulations by May 2021 (May 2022 for in vitro diagnostic medical devices).

 Be aware that the European Commission is not responsible for content provided by non-Commission websites.